Tate St Ives - Modern Art, Beautiful Views & Family Friendly Fun

 - The shop and cafe.
 These are lovely, lots of art inspired things to buy (great for birthday presents) and a very good cafe with a superb view.

 - The locals pass.
-This is utterly brilliant and has meant that I can pop in for a look frequently - which seems to be developing my love of modern art!
+This is utterly brilliant and has meant that we can pop in for a look frequently - which seems to be developing our love of modern art!